 Sue: So Gallifrey is basically Oxbridge?
-This a lot for me to take in.
-It feels like I’m drowning in information.
+This is a lot for me to take in.
+I feel like I’m drowning in information.

 We see the Master again and SHE STILL DOESN’T SAY IT.
-Later, when I ask her why it didn’t cross her mind, she tells me it’s because she thought the Master was a completely different alien species, which makes sense, I guess.
+Later, when I ask her why it never crossed her mind, she’ll tell me it’s because she thought he looked like a completely different alien species.
+Which makes sense, I suppose.

 Me: More like an abdication.

-Sue: I’m surprised that the Time Lords have television.
-What do Time Lords watch when this isn’t going on?
+Sue: I’m surprised the Time Lords have television.
+What do Time Lords watch when this isn’t on?
 Do they have Gallifreyan game shows?

-Me: If you say The Regeneration Game, I will have to kill you.
+Me: If you say The Regeneration Game, I’ll have to kill you.

 Sue: So Runcible was a media student?

-Sue: Silver eye shadow and lip balm combo.
+Sue: Ooh, silver eye shadow and lip balm combo.
 Nice.

-The episode concludes with the Doctor shooting the president, but Sue isn’t fooled.
+And then the Doctor shoots the president, but Sue isn’t fooled for a second.

-Sue: They cloned a double of the Doctor from his bio-data thingy.
+Sue: They cloned a double from the Doctor’s bio-data thingy.